SandyRodger/LS170-171/lesson_3.md

 ### Application layer protocols

 - Application layer protocols are rules for how applications talk to each other at a syntactical level.
 - As a result there are many different protocols that exist at this level.
-Fopr example the rules of how an email client communicates with a web-server because emails and web pages are fundamentally different things.
+For example the rules of how an email client communicates with a web-server because emails and web pages are fundamentally different things.
 - If you were building an application for transferring files it would likely work with FTP.
 If you were building an email client it would almost certainly have to use some SMTP along with either POP or IMAP.
 In this lesson we'll just look at HTTP.
 That is the primary protocol used in communication on the web.

 ## [HTTP and the web](https://launchschool.com/lessons/cc97deb5/assignments/e3d85587)